 [1m[36mSQL (7592.5ms)[0m [1mEXEC sp_executesql N'SELECT TOP (11) [issues].id, total=COUNT(*) OVER() FROM ... )))))) GROUP BY [issues].id, issues.id ORDER BY issues.id DESC'[0m

 And that would make searches twice faster.

-#3 Updated by Tomasz Kowalczyk almost 3 years ago
+#3 Updated by Tomasz Kowalczyk about 3 years ago

 In MySQL you can use